 Step 4.
 After this place the bottom pieces into the prepared baking dish.

 Step 5.
-Layer the thinly sliced ham onto the rolls.
+Layer the thinly sliced ham onto the bottom buns.
 Top the bottom part of the rolls with the sliced ham.

 Step 6.
 Top the ham with the sliced Swiss Cheese.